 - Remind yourself that you are in control of your work because you can decide how to edit it.

 The rest of the steps for editing your writing will fall into four main categories:

 - Remove unnecessary words and turn in misspellings.

 Spelling is usually pretty straightforward.
 Since most people are native English speakers, your edge as a writer will come through your writing, not your grammar.

 Use the spell-check tool called GRAMMARLY!
 GRAMMARLY will look over your shoulder, watching and noting missed letters and problematic grammar.

 Moreover, I will offer suggestions on how to re-write what you want to say.
 To get your point across as clear as you can.

 People will judge you based on your writing, so it’s essential to write in a way that makes you look good.

 When you register, think about how you want people to perceive you.
-If you’re going to be seen as eloquent and intelligent, use longer, more complicated sentences.
+Use longer, more complicated sentences if you’re seen as eloquent and intelligent.